Mendeo/rounded_cube/README.md

 A "squircle" is a special curve that follows the equation
 ![equation](https://i.upmath.me/svg/%5Cleft%7Cx%5Cover%20a%5Cright%7C%5En%2B%5Cleft%7Cy%5Cover%20b%5Cright%7C%5En%3D1.)
 Where *a* is the length along the X axis, *b* is the length along the Y axis, *n* is the parameter responsible for the power of rounding.
-More details about the quad circle can be found in [Wikipedia] (https://en.wikipedia.org/wiki/Squircle).
+More details about the quad circle can be found in [Wikipedia](https://en.wikipedia.org/wiki/Squircle).
 In short, the use of such curves gives a smoother rounding of the corners of the rectangle without sharp transitions.
 In this case, it is convenient to adjust the power of rounding by changing the parameter *n*.
 Then greater the *n* - then less the power of rounding.
 For example, for *n* = 1 - there will be an ellipse.
 In addition, the squircleCube module renders faster than roundedCube.